ghankerson/origins-conscioussness/intro.md

 mythology.
 Think of it this way: from an evolutionary standpoint it took millions of years to make you.
 The archetypes, the collective unconscious and myth are a storehouse of information that we can tap into or can tap into us.
 We aren't blank slates in the Jungian world.
-We can have ideas but ideas can also have us (Peterson).
+We can have complexes but complexes can also have us.
 Another way of saying this is the collective unconscious influences us much more than we are ever aware of.
 Species level development or the collective unconscious influences us as individuals greatly.